jkbgbr/simplesi/README.md

 ### Default environment

 The default settings are probably best for structural engineers writing an app (yours truly).
+When simply importing the package and setting the environment name via `si.environment()`, only the base SI units are available and following settings are applied:

 ```python